-In order to create SQL Server login, please expand the Security folder, and right-click on the Login folder to open the context menu.
+To create SQL Server login, please expand the Security folder, and right-click on the Login folder to open the context menu.
 Please select the New Login.. option to create a login

-- Password: Here you have to specify the password for the above-specified username.
+- Password: Here, you have to specify the password for the above-specified username.

-- Enforce Password Policy: If you check mark this option, your password should follow the standard SQL Server password policy.
+- Enforce Password Policy: If you checkmark this option, your password should follow the standard SQL Server password policy.

 - Enforce Password Expiration: Password will expire after a certain period.